Underwatering Haworthia

 Fast-draining mix in a warm, dry location

-A properly fast-draining succulent mix, combined with a warm, dry indoor spot, can lead to soil drying out faster than expected, particularly during summer.
+A properly fast-draining succulent mix, combined with a warm, dry indoor spot such as a sunny windowsill running near a heating vent, can lead to soil drying out considerably faster than expected, particularly during summer when both light and ambient warmth push evaporation higher.

 How to Fix It